 By train: Shinjuku → Okutama Station → Kamozawa (From Okutama Station, take the Nishi-Tokyo Bus bound for Oku 09 Kamozawa Nishi or Oku 10 Tanba, and get off at Kamozawa bus stop.
 34 minutes ride)

-Mount.
+Mt.
 Mitake is a popular one-day mountain that is easy for beginners to climb.
-By using the Mitake Cave Car, you can shorten your hiking trip and still enjoy the nature around.
+By using the Mitake Cable Car, you can shorten your hiking trip and still enjoy the nature on display.
 The short walking distance also means that you can spend a relaxing time at the top of the mountain.

 Elevation: 929 meters